Arkansas Medicaid Definition

 Specific Arkansas Medicaid Programs

-1. Independent Choices Program – Provides a cash allowance on a monthly basis for elderly and disabled program participants to use for personal care assistance, home modifications, assistive technologies, and personal emergency response systems.
+1. Independent Choices Program – A self-directed option for elderly and disabled program participants of AR Choices in Homecare and Medicaid Personal Care.
+Via this option, a cash allowance is provided on a monthly basis to use for personal care assistance, home modifications, assistive technologies, and personal emergency response systems.

 4. Medicaid Personal Care – Assistance with activities of daily living, such as bathing, dressing / undressing, grooming, and eating, are available via the Arkansas state Medicaid plan.
 Program participants may live at home or in an assisted living facility.